Radiation Therapy for Cancer

 The combination of chemotherapy and radiation therapy given at the same time is sometimes called chemoradiation or radiochemotherapy.
 For some types of cancer, the combination of chemotherapy and radiation therapy may kill more cancer cells (increasing the likelihood of a cure), but it can also cause more side effects (1, 14).

 After cancer treatment, patients receive regular follow-up care from their oncologists to monitor their health and to check for possible cancer recurrence.
-Detailed information about follow-up care can be found in the National Cancer Institute fact sheet Follow-up Care After Cancer Treatment.
+Detailed information about follow-up care can be found at NCI's Follow-up Medical Care page.

 Does radiation therapy make a patient radioactive?